-SPA 201 SUNE SPA 2201 Intermediate Spanish 1 4 cr, 6 lec C
+SPA 201 SUMS SPA 2201 Intermediate Spanish 1/GE

 A continuation of SPA 102 with emphasis on oral communication.
 Listening and reading comprehension, with writing exercises, are integrated to develop and reinforce intermediate speaking skills.
 Modern-day topics for discussion provide a conversational approach to learning Spanish.
 Fulfills the third semester foreign language requirement at most four-year institutions.